minibits-cash/minibits_wallet/README.md

 Security and Privacy
 - [x] Optional AES encryption of wallet storage using a key stored in the device secure key storage
 - [x] Use device biometry to login (if storage encryption is on)
-- [-] Tor daemon to connect to mints with .onion addresses [discontinued from v0.1.7-beta]
+- [ ] Connect to the mints on .onion Tor addresses using own Tor daemon [discontinued from v0.1.7]
-- [ ] Connection to external Tor daemon such as Orbot using SOCKS proxy
+- [x] Connect to the mints on .onion Tor addresses using Orbot [✨ New!]

 Self-funding